MiyamotoAkira/website/_drafts/in-the-beginning.md

 In terms of technology, i have decided to use Jekyll for this website.
 There are a couple of  reasons for it.
 Which, of course, I will procceed to enumerate.
 What is the point otherwise.

-First, there is the point of limited time.
+There is the point of limited time.
 I was working on creating my website from scratch.
 But there is not that much time available during the day, and there is more interesting code to write.

-Secondly, as i was looking for the tech, the basic idea of being able to deploy as you check-in into github, is appealing.
+As I was looking for tech, the basic idea of being able to deploy as you check-in into github is appealing.
 You know, Continuous Delivery and all that Jazz.
 I love the idea of having a history of changes that I have done to my blog posts and (hopefully) essays (like, lots and lots of words ... lots).

-Thirdly, the initial provider that I have chosen, Digital Ocean, has some help about doing this automated deployment.

-Lastly, it was about time to start putting my thoughts out here.
-With my own coded website, I would still be a bit away from doing it.
+Originally I was planning to use Capistrano.
+But after having issues with it I decided to go down one layer and just use Rake directly.
+Still need to decide about how to have it done when I check-in (using Jenkins seems to be my current preferred choice).

 Will I add anything fancy into the website?
 Bootstrap?
 Angular?
 Any other fancy stuff?
 I do not know.
 Will see as I try to do things.
 Though my initial idea is to keep it as simple as possible.
-Right now, no js at all, only a bit of css, and the web is responsive (wink, wink)
+Right now, no js at all, only a bit of css, and the web is responsive (wink, wink).
+Also, because of my current intentions of keeping it clean, no cookies.
+Hopefully I can keep the site clean for a long time.

 Mind you, probably should get a designer to do the header a bit more ... fancy.